• 3-12-2020 •

-Since early December 2019, the 2019-nCoV Coronavirus has infected over 37,000 people and killed over 800 in China and at least 23 other countries (LINK).
-China has locked down many cities, home to over 100 million people.
+Since early December 2019, the 2019-nCoV Coronavirus has infected over 492,603 people and killed over 22,184 worldwide (03/26/2020) (LINK).
+China and Italy have locked down many cities, home to hundreds millions.
 According to the latest reports, the virus is highly contagious causing severe illness in about 20% of the people who catch it and killing over 3% of them.
 Some sources say these numbers are extremely low, and the situation is much worse than reported by the official numbers (LINK).
 In comparison, the Spanish Flu Pandemic in 1918 killed about 2.5% of those infected (up to 100 million people and brought the World to its knees (LINK).

-The 2019-nCoV Coronavirus is spreading and becoming a severe Global Pandemic Emergency.
+The 2019-nCoV Coronavirus is spreading and has become a severe Global Pandemic Emergency.

-In class this week, I was surprised when I brought up the topic of viral self-defense.
+In class a few weeks ago, I was surprised when I brought up the topic of viral self-defense.
 A few of the kids yelled out, “Coronavirus!”
 The kids knew that it was a health threat, but that’s about as far as their knowledge went.
 I decided not to go into detail about the virus and global situation.
 Instead we just talked about basic hygiene.

 While most of them knew to cough and sneeze into the crook of their arms and to stay home when sick, they didn’t realize that they can catch a Cold, Flu and Coronavirus from ordinary everyday objects such as doorknobs, elevator buttons, and bathroom faucets.
 We talked about various ways to touch these objects using paper towels, toilet paper, or even their sleeves and to use their keys to push elevator buttons.
 The 2019-nCoV Coronavirus lives up to nine days on surfaces.